PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/build_and_install_lib_en.rst

       make
       make inference_lib_dist

-After successful build,dependencies for using C++ predict library will be stored in the directory of PADDLE_ROOT ,including 1.Built PaddlePaddle predict library and head files; 2.link library from third party and head files ;3.version information and options for building.The structure of directory is as follows:
+After successful compilation, use C++ to predict the dependencies required by the library (including: (1) compiled PaddlePaddle prediction library and head files; (2) third-party link libraries and head files; (3) version information and compilation option information) Will be stored in the PADDLE_ROOT directory.
+The directory structure is as follows:

   .. code-block:: text